-Where and how should I file the Petition?
+Where should I file the Petition?

-There are a few issues to keep in mind when deciding where (county) to file your case and whether to file within your existing case or to start a new Civil case.
+There are a few issues to keep in mind when deciding where (County) to file your case and whether to file within your existing case or to start a new Civil case.
+There may be a filing fee to file this Petition.
 Please consider the following issues to help decide where to file and in which case.

-One Case with Conviction: If you were convicted, or adjudicated delinquent, of a crime of violence in only one case, you may choose to file this Petition in that case.
+One Case with Civil Commitment: If you were civilly committed in only one case, you may choose to file this Petition in that case.
 Filing within that specific case will make sure that any order restoring your rights is available in that case and is communicated to state and federal justice partners who are responsible for determining your eligibility to possess firearms.
-There is no filing fee when you file into your existing Criminal or Juvenile Delinquency case.
+There is no filing fee when you file into your Civil Commitment case.
 If you choose to open a new Civil case then you will pay the filing fee in that county.

-Multiple Cases with Convictions: If you were convicted, or adjudicated delinquent, of multiple crimes of violence in different cases, each of these convictions could have caused you to lose your right to possess a firearm.
-Make sure to include all of the Criminal and Juvenile Delinquency cases that caused you to lose your right to possess a firearm.
+Multiple Cases: If you have civil commitments in different cases, each of these Civil Commitments could have caused you to lose your right to possess a firearm.
+Make sure to list in your Petition all of the Civil Commitment cases that caused you to lose your right to possess a firearm.

-- Cases in the same Judicial District If all of your cases are in the same Judicial District, even if in different counties (for example, all the cases are in the 10th Judicial District but are in Anoka County and Washington County) then you may: - o File one Petition in the county where one of the cases is located.
-You must list only that case on the caption in your Petition, but should include all Criminal and Juvenile Delinquency case numbers in the body of the Petition.
-There is no filing fee when filing into your existing Criminal or Juvenile Delinquency case.
+• Cases in the same Judicial District - If all of your cases are in the same Judicial District, even if in different counties (for example, all the cases are in the 10th Judicial District but are in Anoka County and Washington County) then you may:

+- o File one Petition into one of your cases in the county where that case is located.
+You must list only that case on the caption of your Petition, but should include all Civil Commitment case numbers in the body of the Petition.
+There is no filing fee when filing into your existing Civil Commitment case.
 OR - o File one Petition in the county where one of the cases is located, or where you live, as a new Civil case.
-Each case will need to be included in the body of the Petition.
-There is a filing fee to open a new Civil case. - Cases in different Judicial Districts If you have multiple cases in different judicial districts then you may: - o File a Petition within each judicial district in one of the Criminal or Juvenile Delinquency case that resulted in the loss of your firearm rights.
-There is no filing fee when filing into your existing Criminal or Juvenile Delinquency case.
+Each Civil Commitment case number will need to be included in the body of the Petition.
+There is a filing fee to open a new Civil case. - Cases in different Judicial Districts If you have multiple cases in different judicial districts then you may: - o File a Petition within each judicial district in a Civil Commitment case that resulted in the loss of your firearm rights.
+There is no filing fee when filing into your existing Civil Commitment case.
 OR - o File one Petition in the county where one of the cases is located, or where you live, as a new Civil case.
-Each case will need to be included in the body of the Petition.
+Each Civil Commitment case will need to be included in the body of the Petition.
 There is a filing fee to open a new Civil case.